How Many People Have Tattoos In America?

 What is the Reason for this Drop-Off?

 Tattoos used to be taboo.
-Those in the 55-and-over demographic came of age in the 1960s and 1970s, when sailors, prison inmates, gangsters, and motorcycle riders had tattoos, but they were rare in the general public.
+Those in the 55-and-over demographic came of age in the 1960s and 70s, when sailors, prison inmates, gangsters and motorcycle riders had tattoos.
+Tattoos were rare in the general public.

 Another 2019 survey found that 35% of respondents had one tattoo.
 Interestingly, a large number of people had multiple tattoos.
-19% of Americans had two to three tattoos, and 18% had four or five.
-This data shows that many people didn’t stop at one tattoo and continued to get them once they got started with the first one.
+19% of Americans had two to three tattoos and 18% had four or five.
+This data shows that many people didn’t stop at one tattoo and continued to get them after their first one.

 16% of respondents had six to 10 tattoos.
-That is a significant number, but the numbers drop off at that.
-9% of Americans have more than 10% tattoos, and only 3% have more than 20 tattoos.
+That is a significant number, though the numbers drop off after that.
+9% of Americans have more than 10 tattoos and only 3% have more than 20 tattoos.

-Many Americans have multiple tattoos, but very few have more than 20 tattoos.
+Many Americans have multiple tattoos, yet very few have more than 20 tattoos.
 The data does show, however, that those who get multiple tattoos do not tend to stop after two or three.

 This survey also found something interesting: very few people cited employment as a reason for not getting a tattoo.
 In past generations, having visible tattoos was sometimes a barrier to career advancement.